lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-classes-part-1.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="tour-data-classes-kotlin"}

-For the last step of our tour, you will learn about Kotlin's null safety.
+For the last step of our tour, you will learn about Kotlin's [null safety]((kotlin-tour-null-safety.md)).

 ## Practice